- The definition of waterfall marketing

 The time that goes into the eight phases of the waterfall methodology can also be a bit much for some.
-As we said, compared to agile marketing, in which project delivery can happen in days or weeks, the months at a time the waterfall process requires is indeed a little lengthy.
+As we said, compared to agile marketing, in which project delivery can happen in days or weeks, waterfall marketing takes more time.

 If time is money, then you don’t want to waste any unnecessary time, and the agile model has far more output for less time spent.

 The late testing phase of waterfall marketing can also be an issue for some companies.
-Let’s say you had an idea for a project/product, but it wasn’t the best-conceived idea, even if no one picked up on that for a while.
+Let’s say you had an idea for a project or product, but it wasn’t the best-conceived idea, even if no one picked up on that for a while.